erikis/sys-yaml/README.md

     * **Rationale:** Allowing the marker to co-exist on the same line with data causes ambiguity, as the same characters can be part of a key (or a value, if unquoted strings are allowed), but if other data and unquoted string values are both not allowed, then a marker is clearly not a key/value.
 It also causes problems with line-based parsing, as when a document ends there might already be data from the next document on the same line, which would need to be stored for the parsing of the next document.
    * **Workarounds:** Add a newline immediately after the marker.
    * **Exceptions:** Spaces/tabs and/or a comment are possible on the same line after the marker.
+6. New features in YAML beyond YAML 1.2.2 must not be used with Sys-YAML v1.x.x.
+   * **Rationale:** JSON hasn't added any new features and is presumably not going to.
+This makes it a stable format for data interchange.
+As for YAML, current parsers might not be able to parse future data.
+Also, `@` being a character reserved for future use causes an issue for YAML-LD, as JSON-LD makes use of that character in keys, therefore requiring quoting of all such keys when used in YAML or having to remap such keys from their `@` versions to, e.g., `$`.
+   * **Workarounds:** Don't use new YAML features, if there are any, with Sys-YAML v1.x.x.
+If YAML is used in a way that Sys-YAML parses in a non-conformant way, such as skipping the space after `:` after an unquoted key or inclusion of `'`, `@`, or `` ` `` in unquoted keys, parse it using Sys-YAML first and let it output YAML if needed for use with other parsers.
+   * **Exceptions:** If there is ever a new major version of Sys-YAML, it might support new YAML features, but only with the appropriate `%YAML` version directive.

 ## License